Ferrari 150º Italia

+The 150º Italia was the first Ferrari Formula One car to utilize Pirelli tyres since the Ferrari D50 in 1956.

+Name

 The car's chassis designation was chosen to celebrate the 150th anniversary of the unification of Italy.
 This was seen by some pundits as a political move by Ferrari president Luca di Montezemolo, who founded the Future Italy think tank.

 Naming dispute

 In February 2011, Ford declared its intention to sue Ferrari over the use of the F150 name, to which Ford owns a trademark.
 In response, Ferrari began to refer to the car as the "F150th Italia", claiming the original F150 moniker was simply an abbreviation.
 On March 3, Ferrari announced that the name had again been tweaked to "Ferrari 150º Italia" (the 150º pronounced as the Italian ordinal centocinquantesimo), and that Ford had withdrawn its legal challenge.